 Smart Security System

 The good old CCTV system has taken a more modern approach with the smart security camera that’s a lot clearer, smaller but smarter.
 The smart security camera takes snapshots and records movements of intrusion around your property.
-High-definition image capturing systems zoom in and out, and are equipped with facial recognition features.
+A high-definition image capturing systems zoom in and out and are equipped with facial recognition features.
 The camera also comes with a built-in speaker so you can converse with the family through it via your smartphone.